 Taking and editing photos is one of my favorite parts of blogging.
-When I first started out, I shot with an old Canon camera of David’s and used Instagram’s built-in filters to edit my pictures.
+When I first started out, I shot with an old Canon camera of David’s and used Picnob’s tools along with Instagram’s built-in filters to edit my pictures.
 I didn’t know anything about photography, and I poured myself into courses, mentorships, and online tutorials to get my feet wet.
+Now, with the addition of tools like AI magic eraser, I can easily remove unwanted objects from my photos, enhancing my editing process even further.

 Whether you’re hoping to start a blog or simply want to take photos for fun, I hope this serves as a guide to achieving a natural, bright, and eye-catching look you’ll love.